pierre-vassoilles/symfony2-sonata-base-project/README.md

 Then you can use grunt in two ways :

-    grunt serve # Start a watch task that minify your CSS/JS everytime you save a file grunt prod # Minify your files
+    grunt watch # Start a watch task that minify your CSS/JS everytime you save a file grunt prod # Launch all tasks (sass, concat CSS / JS, minify CSS / JS, autoprefixer, etc.)

 4) Available Bundles